 Right of Entry Letter

-A letter will be sent in November 2024 to property owners of the Study area requesting permission to enter properties to make field measurements and take photos of drainage facilities, through non-destructive methods.
+A letter was sent in November 2024 to property owners of the Study area requesting permission to enter properties to make field measurements and take photos of drainage facilities, through non-destructive methods.